-Two of the nation’s most recognizable legal legends travel to Greensboro this academic year as part of an Elon University School of Law speaker series that showcases the role of lawyers in shaping American society.
+Two of the nation’s most recognizable legal legends traveled to Greensboro this academic year as part of an Elon University School of Law speaker series that showcases the role of lawyers in shaping American society.

-Alan Dershowitz, an influential Harvard Law School professor emeritus and one of the most visible legal commentators in American media, delivered remarks on in November as the first guest of the law school’s 2018-19 Distinguished Leadership Lecture Series presented by The Joseph M. Bryan Foundation.
+Alan Dershowitz, an influential Harvard Law School professor emeritus and one of the most visible legal commentators in American media, delivered remarks in November as the first guest of the law school’s 2018-19 Distinguished Leadership Lecture Series presented by The Joseph M. Bryan Foundation.